-Startup is complete once you see the "RFC server startup complete" message.
+Startup is complete once you see the main App

 Repeat for all Bots that you want to start for this playback.

 Validate the BOTs are running with their screens unlocked.
 This step is essential for recording screenshots.
 The screenshots require an active graphics context, which is disabled when the Windows desktop screen is locked.